 without consequences."
 Victor Davis Hanson

-What could possibly go wrong? - Quoting Obama's National Security Advisor, Susan Rice, in response to Pres.
+What could possibly go wrong? - Obama's National Security Advisor, Susan Rice, in response to Pres.
 Trump's warning to N. Korea, “History shows that we can, if we must,

 tolerate nuclear weapons in North Korea — the same way we tolerated the far greater threat of thousands of Soviet nuclear weapons during the Cold War,” source